Why Last Mile Connectivity Matters for Your Network

-Imagine that someone is making a journey from Minneapolis to Philadelphia.
+Imagine that someone is making a journey from Portland to Philadelphia.
 The majority of that journey will involve using interstate highways that allow vehicles to travel at high speeds.
 But reaching their actual destination within Philadelphia will require them to leave those highways and follow a more complicated path into the heart of the city, which will involve turning down a variety of smaller roads with less capacity and lower speed limits.

 The amount of time it takes to travel the last few miles of that journey is much greater than it took to travel an equivalent distance on the interstate highway.
 To make matters worse, the final stretch will seem even longer because streets take various twists and turns due to the way the city is laid out, turning a distance that might only be one mile if it were traced in a straight line into two or three miles by road.